Fun Soccer Drills for 4 Year Olds

 1. Dribbling Around Cones

 This drill is a great way to work on dribbling skills and coordination.
 Set up a few cones in a line and have the kids dribble the ball around them.
-Encourage them to use both feet and to keep their eyes up while they dribble.

 2. Red Light, Green Light